MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

    When you're finished on the **New tag created** page, select **Done**.

-   Back on the **User tags** page, the new tag is listed.
+   > [!NOTE]
+   > It can take up to 8 hours to completely apply tags.
+   > If assiging a Group to a User Tag, the users assigned to the group in the time of the Tag creation will get the tag.
+Users added to the Group after creation will not get the Use tag automatically.

-## Use the Microsoft Defender portal to view user tags
+## View the configured user tags in the Microsoft Defender portal

 In the Microsoft Defender portal at <https://security.microsoft.com>, go to **Settings** \> **Email & collaboration** \> **User tags**.
 Or, to go directly to the **User tags** page, use <https://security.microsoft.com/securitysettings/userTags>.